havelhakimi/HTLA/README.md

 ### For multiple  random runs
 In `train.py` set the `--seed=None` for multiple random runs
 ### Some irrelevant arguments in train.py:
 Last four argumnets of `train.py` which are `--mine`, `--mine_pen`, `--netw` and `--min_proj`, have no role in HTLA.
-They part of another component which are not relevant to this work and can be ignored.
+They are part of another component that is not relevant to this work and can be ignored.